Palm handheld modifications: External power modifications

 PalmOne released a Power2Go modification which allows the palm device to receive charge from an external battery pack.
 Many cheap alternatives are available from online electronics stores and auctions such as eBay.
 These devices usually supply power from four AA size batteries, allowing for more flexibility in storage capacity as exhausted batteries can be replaced as required.

 Homemade devices with higher mAh power supplies have been made by some enthusiasts to increase the external charge.
 These can either plug directly into the Palm Universal Connector (on older handhelds), the Palm Multi-Connector or hard-wired directly into the device's power terminals on the motherboard.

 Clock speed reduction

-As the T3 uses a 400MHz processor, using the same 900mAH battery from the T1 and T2 just doesn't cut it.
+As the T3 uses a 400 MHz processor, using the same 900 mAh battery from the T1 and T2 just doesn't cut it.
 The best way to extend the battery life of a T3 easily, is to use underclocking software like PXA clocker, Lightspeed or Warpspeed.
 This can give about 5-6 hours of runtime.
 However users who uses Bluetooth and Wi-Fi extensively will find that even with underclocking, battery life is still rather short as wireless usage tends to use more power.